JH-Scenarios/AP-319-Name-Shortener/README.md

-# AP-319-Name-Shortener
+# AP 319 Name Shortener
-Shortens the names of the preloads in the Class 319 Electric Multiple Unit Pack Vol. 1 to a more readbale format.
+Shortens the names of the preloads in the Class 319 Electric Multiple Unit Pack Vol. 1 to a more readable format.

 ## Installation
 You can download this repository as is and run the files from the extracted folder.